scitix/InstantTensor/docs/loader-internals.md

 a_(i+1) = a_i + tensor_size_i
 ```

-By induction, `a_i % e_i == 0` for every tensor.
-Explicit alignment is needed
+By induction, `a_i % e_i == 0` for every tensor in that common layout.
-again at a file boundary because file-page padding breaks payload continuity,
+Explicit alignment is needed again at a file boundary because file-page
-and after a ring wrap because placement restarts in a different device region.
+padding breaks payload continuity, and after a ring wrap because placement
+restarts in a different device region.

+Safetensors does not require non-increasing element sizes.
+For another order,
+a later tensor can be unaligned for its dtype.
+C++ can still expose its bytes
+as an `int8` DLPack view, whose alignment requirement is one byte.
+Python
+checks the target dtype alignment and, only when needed, clones that byte view
+into independently allocated storage before dtype reinterpretation.
+Therefore
+arbitrary element-size orders are supported while aligned `copy=False`
+tensors remain zero-copy.

 ### 4.3 Tensor Addresses and Cross-Chunk Continuity